 Feedback on previous entries

 Yet context shouldn’t take up the majority of the article.
-Remember that you need to write about your research too.
-Unsuccessful articles barely mention the writer’s own research, or fail to explain their role in the research.
+Remember that you need to write about your specific research area.

 Most of the articles submitted made good attempts at drawing the reader in with attention-grabbing first paragraphs.
 This is important because if you can’t get the reader’s attention in the first place, they won’t continue to read about why your research is important.